Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Background

 The Investigative Journalism Foundation (IJF) is a nonprofit news media outlet that is centered around public interest journalism.
 Their mandate is to help rebuild trust in Canadian democracy and hold the powerful accountable through data-driven investigative reporting.
-A core component of the IJF's work is building and actively maintaining eight publicly available databases with information on political donations, registered charities, and political lobbying in Canada.
-While the information that these databases are built upon are ostensibly public, they are not maintained or available in a way that is widely accessible or conducive to analysis.
+A core component of the IJF's work is building and actively maintaining nine publicly available databases with information on political donations, registered charities, and political lobbying in Canada.
+While the information that these databases are built upon are ostensibly public, they are typically not maintained or available in a way that is widely accessible or conducive to analysis.
 Further, the format and accessibility of these data vary over time and across jurisdictions, making it difficult to look at temporal or regional differences in the data.
-In turn, the IJFs collation of these databases and high-quality journalism informed by these data serves as a crucial contribution to rebuilding trust and transparency in Canadian democracy.
+The IJF's collation of these databases, and the subsequent high-quality journalism informed by these data, serves as a crucial contribution to rebuilding trust and transparency in Canadian democracy.

 One of the IJFs eight databases, and the focus of this work, is the political donations database.
 Canadian legislation requires political parties and candidates to disclose records of financial contributions they receive.
 These records are maintained by elections agencies across provinces and territories, and at the federal level.
 The frequency and scope of these disclosures vary across jurisdictions.
 For instance, in British Columbia, parties, candidates, constituency associations, and leadership and nomination contestants can receive political donations, while in Newfoundland and Labrador, donation recipients are limited to only parties and candidates (The IJF 2023).
 The IJF's political donations database is a compilation of these political finance records across all Canadian jurisdictions, with data spanning from 1993 to the present day.
 The database contains 15 variables including the donor's name, the political party and entity to which the donation was made, the amount donated, as well as the region and year of the donation.